ds4dm/miqp-clf2lin/README.md

 ---

-This code accompanies our paper ***A Classifier to Decide on the Linearization of MIQPs in CPLEX***.
+This code accompanies our paper ***A Classifier to Decide on the Linearization of Mixed-Integer Quadratic Problems in CPLEX***.

 In this project, we
 + translate the algorithmic question of whether to linearize convex Mixed-Integer Quadratic Programming problems (MIQPs)